Close×

 7

-Step 1: Request for opinion (RFO)
+Step 1: Request for Opinion (RO)

-• The DO will be processed within an average of 30 days following receipt of all required documents by the Laval Economic Development team.
+• The DO will be processed within an average of 30 days following receipt of all documents required by the Laval Economic Development team.

 • The challenges

-• Known site constraints
+• Known constraints of the site

-Further information
+Additional information

-Step 2: Request for service conditions (PRÉ-DSM)
+Step 2: Request for service conditions (PRE-DSM)

-Procedure for requesting service conditions
+Process for requesting service conditions

-1. The applicant sends an e-mail of intent to the Development team.
+1. The applicant sends an email of intent to the Development team.

-Stage 3: Production of studies and technical documents (PRE-DSM)
+Step 3: Production of studies and technical documents (PRE-DSM)

 • Site characterization studies